emiliebarnard/pokemon-in-python/index.md

 `https://pokeapi.co/api/v2/move-learn-method/{id or name}/`

-id is the integer (`1` as the lowest option and `11` as the highest option) of which we’ll use the id number for an example Pokémon.
+id is the integer (`1` as the lowest option and `11` as the highest option) of which we’ll use the id number for an example Pokémon

 #### Examples

-The following Python code retrieves JSON data for the Pokémon move learn method `form change` (`id` = `9`) and stores it into a dictionary with the following keys:
+The following Python code retrieves JSON data for the Pokémon move learn method *form change* (`id` = `9`) and stores it into a dictionary with the following keys:

 | <span style="display: inline-block; width:100px;">Name</span>  | <span style="display: inline-block; width:410px;">Description</span> | <span style="display: inline-block; width:100px;">Type</span> |
 | ----- | -------------------- | ---- |